 Hallgrimskirkja Church in Reykjavík

 A beautiful rainbow-painted street lined with cute shops and cafes leads its way up to the famed Hallgrimskirkja Church creating a stunning juxtaposition.
 Both for a photo op and in the symbolic sense.
-Check out our guide to Reykjavík for more information on the history of this street and iconic church.

 Sun Voyageur Sculpture

 This statue is one of those things you “have to see” while in Reykjavík, and while it’s not that large or intricate, it does make for some interesting photos.
-Go day or night to practice your photography skills and try to get different shots.

 Harpa concert hall

-Best Photo Opportunities in Iceland
+Best photo opportunities in Iceland

-There are plenty of iconic pictures of Iceland that don’t come from a specific location.
+There are plenty of iconic photos of Iceland that don’t come from a specific location.
 We’re calling these “photo opportunities” and going over the things you may want to try and plan your visit around shooting if you are a photography enthusiast in Iceland.

 Northern Lights